seroperson/sbt-crashlytics/README.md

 Tips
 ====
 While uploading apk to beta, you need to write release notes.
 By default, `$EDITOR` will be opened for this stuff.
-But if you too lazy for writing it by yourself, you can redefine `crashlyticsReleaseNotesCreator` key to implement automatic generation.
+But if you are too lazy for writing it by yourself, you can redefine `crashlyticsReleaseNotesCreator` key to implement automatic generation.
 For example, you want to post your commit history since last tag along with distribution.
 It will be like that (*code isn't excellent and it's here just to show you how